Howland Forest

-The Howland Research Forest is a 555 acre tract of mature evergreen forest in the North Maine Woods, within Penobscot County, central Maine, US.
-It is located west of the town of Howland.
+The Howland Forest is a 558-acre tract of transitional boreal-hardwood forest located near Howland, Maine, which is part of the broader North Maine Woods.

 History

-Well-decayed, uniformly distributed tree stumps are evidence of historical logging activity.
-Since the forest's establishment as un unmanaged site roughly 140 years ago, it has been only lightly disturbed.
+Well-decayed, uniformly distributed tree stumps are evidence of historical logging activity, which ceased around 1900.
+Since the forest's establishment as un unmanaged site, it has been only lightly disturbed.
 The tract is part of the 1.1 million acres (4,500 km^{2}) of Maine forest sold in 2005 by International Paper (IP) to the Seven Islands Land Company, a private forest investment management holding company.
 In 2007, the research forest was purchased by Northeast Wilderness Trust ensuring its wild and natural state into the future.
 The site was certified in 2013 as a Climate Action Reserve (CAR681) with the purpose of providing carbon offset credits.
 The Howland Forest is a founding member of the AmeriFlux and FLUXNET research networks.
 Land adjacent to the forest is owned by GMO Renewable Resources, LLC, used commercially for softwood timber.

+Topography

+Flat to gently rolling forestland dominates the area, with pit-and-mound topography at fine scales.
+The forest is on average 60m above sea level.
+Elevation is highest in the north corner at 120m above sea level, sloping downward east and south to 19m above sea level at the southern edge.
+On the whole, elevation is minimally variable, with less than 68m change in elevation within a 10sqkm area.